The Sadistic Master Painter Encounters The Masochistic Saint:

 St. Rose of Viterbo

-Living only until the age of 18, Rose of Viterbo attacked her short life as a devoted ascetic with the fiercest of faith.
+Living only until the age of 18, Rose of Viterbo attacked her short life as a devoted ascetic motivated by the fiercest of faith.
 She is said to have performed miracles at the ripe old ages of 3 and 7 and was preaching in the streets, having taken the most severe vows of poverty with her religious order by the age of 10.
-Although her denial of the sensual world is seen by those in the modern day as masochistic, Rose openly embraced her mystical abilities such as the gift of prophecy and the ability to communicate with birds.
+Although her denial of the sensual world is seen by those in the modern day as being masochistic, Saint Rose openly embraced her mystical abilities such as the gift of prophecy and her ability to communicate with birds.
 Believing her canonization to be imminent at the time of her early death, Franciscan monks laid young Sister Rose in an air tight glass box, causing her teenage body to naturally mummify (See Slideshow).

-On June 11th, 2010 scientists determined the cause of Rose’s death, which has been shrouded in mystery due to her young age.
+On June 11th, 2010 scientists determined the cause of Rose’s early death, which has been shrouded in mystery due to her extremely young age.
 The nun died of a rare heart defect known as Cantrell’s Syndrome.
 This congenital cardiac condition eventually caused a fatal obstruction, as evidenced by a dark spot on Rose’s well-preserved mummified heart which was detected by the most cutting edge X-Ray technology of the 21st century (See Slideshow).

 Astrological Significance Regarding St. Rose’s Remains

-Using modern technology, Scientists have been able to determine the dates of St. Rose’s life, starting with her birth on September 4th, 1235 and ending with her death on March 6th, 1252.
+Using modern technology, Scientists have been able to determine the dates of St. Rose’s life, starting with her birth on September 4th, 1235 and ending with her death recorded as March 6th, 1252.
 When looking at the range of dates astrologically, they are in almost exact opposition, where The Sun is on one side of the Earth on the first date and on the opposite side on the 2nd.
 Although still a teenager when she died, astrologically Rose’s dates of life indicate a time on earth that was fully lived.
-Her last words to her father may support this thought:
+Her last words to her father support this thought:

 “I die with joy, for I desire to be united to my God.
 Live so as not to fear death.
 For those who live well in the world, death is not frightening, but sweet and precious.”

 With her date of birth being the 4th of September, St. Rose was born a Virgo.
 The sign of Virgo rules over religious orders and is the sign of the nun, a vocation the girl chose while still a child.
-Virgo’s symbol is the Virgin and St. Rose’s name often has the additional term “The Virgin Saint” proceeding it.
+Virgo’s symbol is the Virgin and St. Rose’s name often has the term “The Virgin Saint” accompanying it.

 When the information regarding Rose’s cause of death was released on June 11th, 2010.
 The planets were placed in the sky as follows: